CMS Ubuntu Linux

 }

-How to Enable the WordPress site
+7. Enable the site

 sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/